zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/load-data/load-data.md

 ### Objectives

 In this lab, you will:
-* Learn how to define object storage credentials for your autonomous database
+* Learn how to define object storage credentials for your Autonomous Database
 * Learn how to load data from object storage using Data Tools